gordonguthrie/belka-example/docs/belka_example.md

 ***Remember:*** you gotta edit that batch file with your org name, the URL you are serving `gemini://` no and your contact details and stuff

+All applications start a top level supervisor and we do so here.
+When you read the source code you will see that that supervisor is not starting any children in this example.

 ```erlang

 start(_StartType, _StartArgs) ->